finnbard/tAO_cardboardgame/README.md

 * Add "Finnbard, the Blue" as first hero card.
+* Add "PUEROW BAG" as first item card.
+* Add "Turgho" hero.
+* Add "Khego" hero.
+* Add "Artha" hero.
+* Add some basic units to test and see how stats and abbilities can work.
+* Think about how the game starts, develops and ends.
 * ...
 * TBD

 ### Developer Notes:
-* 2025-08-24 #3: I replaced the Orzhov watermark in "[...]\magic-m15-extra-udelude.mse-style" with my custom O watermark + Opacity 127.
+* 2025-08-24 #3: I replaced the Orzhov watermark in "[...]\magic-m15-extra-udelude.mse-style" with my custom O watermark + Opacity 102.
 * 2025-08-24 #2: I replaced the Orzhov2 watermark in "[...]\magic-m15-extra-udelude.mse-style" with my custom O watermark.
 * 2025-08-24 #1: I replaced the K watermark in "[...]\magic-m15-extra-udelude.mse-style" with my custom E watermark.
 * 2025-08-23: Magic Set Editor (MSE) https://magicseteditor.boards.net/